-IRB members, IRB staff, and others involved in the review of Human Research, including the IO/OO, must complete initial and continuing training.
+IRB members, IRB staff, and others involved in the review of Human Research, including the IO/OO, must complete initial and continuing training utilizing the Collaborative Institutional Training Initiative (CITI) human subjects online training program, or equivalent.
+Training is valid for a three-year period, after which time refresher training must be completed.